All our interactive charts on Global Extreme Poverty

 According to these household surveys, 44% of the world population lived in extreme poverty in 1981.
 Since then, the share of extremely poor people in the world has declined very fast—in fact, faster than ever before in world history.
 In 32 years, the share of people living in extreme poverty was divided by 4, reaching levels below 10% in 2015.

-There is also an interactive version of the below graph.
+There is also an interactive version of this visualization here.

 Share of the World Population living in Absolute Poverty, 1820-201516